osoco/pharo-eda/EDA-Commands.package/EDACommandError.class/README.md

-A GCCommandError is an error.
+A EDACommandError is an error.